practicingruby/practicing-ruby-paid/posts/v7/008-oss-quality.md

 level beneath the surface forces you to think about what the common points of interaction are between your project's features.
-It also makes testing easier, because feature implementations tend to get slimmed down as the extension API becomes more capable, and so it becomes possible to test each part in isolation without having to think about large amorphous blobs of internal dependencies.
+It also makes testing easier, because feature implementations tend to get slimmed down as the extension API becomes more capable.
+Each part can then be tested in isolation without having to think about large amorphous blobs of internal dependencies.

 It may be hard to figure out how to create an extension API when you first start